Point Reyes Light (newspaper)

 The Point Reyes Light is a weekly newspaper published since 1948 in western Marin County, California.
-It is generally considered the newspaper of record for the region.
-The Light gained national attention in 1979 due to its reporting on a cult, Synanon, and the Pulitzer Prize awarded to the paper for this coverage.
+The Light won a Pulitzer Prize in 1979 for its reporting on a cult, Synanon.
 The paper is owned by Tess Elliott and David Briggs.

-In the late 2000s, the paper was itself the subject of local controversy and national coverage, based on a dispute between the then publishers (owners from 2005 to 2010) and their predecessors, over perceived changes in both style and content.
-The current editor, Tess Elliott, has restored the paper's original style, while continuing to improve content and upholding a standard of rigorous reporting and engaging prose.
+In the late 2000s, the paper was itself the subject of local controversy and national coverage, based on a dispute between the then publishers (owners from 2005 to 2010) and their predecessors over perceived changes in both style and content.
+The subsequent editor, Tess Elliott, has restored the paper's original style, while continuing to improve content and upholding standards of reporting and prose.
 She and her partner David Briggs also created the North Coaster, a quarterly guide to the northern California coast, featuring local artists, writers and poets.

 The Light covers regional issues in and near West Marin, including the communities of Point Reyes Station, Inverness, Olema, Bolinas, Inverness Park, Nicasio, Stinson Beach, the San Geronimo Valley, Tomales, and the nearby Point Reyes National Seashore, as well as Fairfax and Bodega Bay.
 Other media outlets serving this region include the community FM radio station KWMR.
 The Light purchased its years long competitor, the West Marin Citizen in 2015.